Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![Fields in the Import blade are set to the previously defined settings.
 A callout points to the Name field.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image58.png "Import blade")

-19. Once the Runbook is imported select **ASRSQLFailover** to open the runbook
+19. Once the Runbook is imported, select **ASRSQLFailover** to open the runbook

     ![Under name, a callout points to the ASRQLFailover option.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image59.png "ASRQLFailover option")